 Is It Time to Upgrade Your Coaching Program?

 It seems like every time you turn around something needs to be upgraded.
 We’re constantly adding new bells and whistles to improve the performance and capabilities of the systems we rely on to support us—and this includes upgrading your coaching program.

 Evolution is a natural part of life.
 Just because something changes doesn’t mean that what came before it was wrong or bad.
 It just means we’re learned more.
 We’ve uncovered new opportunities for improvement and innovated new ways to do things better.
 Think about operations, for instance, where Quality Circles laid the foundation for Total Quality Management, which opened the door for Six Sigma, which was followed by Lean.
 Each program built on what came before it in some ways, and cut new ground in its own right.
 That’s what continuous improvement looks like.

-So why is it so different when it comes to coaching programs?
+So why is it so different when it comes to upgrading coaching programs?

 Many organizations take the position: “We’ve got a coaching program.
 We don’t need another one.
 Check.
 Check.
 We’ve got this covered.”
 That would be like the head of Sales saying to your CEO, “We’ve had this sales program for years.
 It’s okay.
 Everyone likes it, so we don’t see any need to change.”
 Can you envision the look on your CEO’s face?
 I’m not seeing a smile.